tm-craggs/year1-notes/Collections - Revision Notes.md

 - Interfaces - Abstract datatypes that represent collections.
 Interface
 - Implementations - Concrete implementations of the collection interfaces.
 - Algorithms - These are methdods

+Abstract Classes
+- Is a keyword to show that the class is not completed, and has some data or functionality that is not yet implemented.
+- Abstract classes cannot be initialised
+- Can contain fully implemented or abstract methods
+- Abstract method - A method which does not have functionality.
+Cannot contain any code, is finished with a semi colon rather than curly brackets.